-Working with only these general area headings, it is clear to see that the adaptation of intelligent agent technology could become widespread throughout organisations.
+Working with only these general area headings, it is clear to see that the adaptation of Intelligent Agent technology could become widespread throughout organizations.
 For example, Human Resource (HR) professionals could use agents to data mine online recruitment websites for potential employees with certain pertinent skill sets, or stock brokers could use agents to monitor stock markets and news feeds to aid in risk management of funds.
 In short, the deployment of the technology is likely to be widespread and varied.

-The issue of control raises a fundamental philosophical concern with the widespread use of intelligent agents in business organisations: how much decision making controls are we willing to give up to an intelligent agent
+The issue of control raises a fundamental philosophical concern with the widespread use of Intelligent Agents in business organizations: how much decision making controls are we willing to give up to an Intelligent Agent?

 It is certainly possible, although agents from reputable developers are likely to include measures to prevent such things from happening.
 Less reputable developers have already shown a talent for modifying technology to meet ill aims, for example using automated web site crawling software, or spider bots, to harvest e-mail addresses from unsuspecting websites to be automatically added to spam mail lists.

-Just as with any other technology that gives a business a competitive advantage, however short lived, intelligent agents are likely to follow a similar pattern of widespread adoption.
+Just as with any other technology that gives a business a competitive advantage, however short lived, Intelligent Agents are likely to follow a similar pattern of widespread adoption.
 If you know that your competitor uses them, then you are likely to want to follow suit, then before you know it everyone is using them.
-In-house development of highly specialised intelligent agents is likely to yield the most benefit where possible, as these agents can be highly suited to your needs, while the intellectual property of the agent code can be protected from competitors.
+In-house development of highly specialized Intelligent Agents is likely to yield the most benefit where possible, as these agents can be highly suited to your needs, while the intellectual property of the agent code can be protected from competitors.

 Abbot, L & Siskovic (-), Intelligent Agents in Computer and Network Management, S, http://teachnet.edb.utexas.edu/~lynda_abbott/webpage.html, Date Accessed: January 2005.